Mouthing Beyond Three

 • Tell that parent at pickup who mentioned their child still mouths toys

-• Print a card for your therapy waiting room
+• Order copies for your therapy waiting room

-• Email your child's previous nursery - they'll know who needs this
+• Email your child's previous nursery - they will know who needs this

 • Message that friend whose child was just diagnosed